 Bonus stop: visit the Augustana Teaching Museum of Art (3703 7th Ave, Rock Island) between noon - 4 p.m..
 The exhibit represents major eras, artists, techniques and concepts of cultural or scholarly importance.

-Evening: Quad Cities-style pizza and ice cream and local institutions
+Evening: Quad Cities-style pizza or famous noodles (founded by alumni) and Whitey’s ice cream (also founded by alumni)

-For dessert, stop by any Whitey's Ice Cream location (there's at least one in every city) for their world-famous ice cream, shakes and malts.
+For dessert, stop by Whitey's Ice Cream—also founded by Augustana graduates—for their world-famous ice cream, shakes and malts.
+There’s a location in every city in the Quad Cities.
 If you happen to be traveling with a cooler, you can even grab a couple chippers (a handmade chocolate-chip cookie ice cream sandwich) to take home.